Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 the billing units allocated to your project:

 - Compute is billed in units of CPU-core-hours for CPU nodes and GPU-hours for GPU nodes.
-- The smallest time unit of billing is one second.
-This is reflected by the `ElapsedRaw` field in `sacct` and `sreport`.

 - Storage space is billed in units of TB-hours.

 ## How to check your billing units